GriefSyndromeModderTools/GriefSyndromeModderTools.github.io/index.md

 * 沙漠(Desert)
 * xxx

+## New packer (GS_Pack) and image converter (GS_Graph)
+[GS_Pack](https://github.com/GriefSyndromeModderTools/GS_Pack) and [GS_Graph](https://github.com/GriefSyndromeModderTools/GS_graph) are the upgraded version of the tools in the [old toolkit](https://wiki.puella-magi.net/Talk:Grief_Syndrome#Mod_toolkit), GropeSyndrome and GraphSyndrome, respectively.
+These tools are instead based on command-line interface to facilitate automation.
+They also have some small bug fixes and new features (fix filename encoding in GropeSyndrome, add the support for transparent background in GraphSyndrome and reading and writing palette file).

 ## AML - Another Mod Loader (or Acaly's Mod Loader)
-[AML](https://github.com/GriefSyndromeModderTools/AML2) is the second mod loading system we made for the game, which is a ported verson of NML (Natsu's mod loader, our first mod loader written in C++ and squirrel, named after the author Natsu) to C#.
-The idea is based on the old multiplayer plugin and NML: injecting a native dll into the game process and modify the assembly code on the run.
+[AML](https://github.com/GriefSyndromeModderTools/AML2) is the second mod loading system we made for the game, which is a ported verson of [NML](https://github.com/GriefSyndromeModderTools/GSModloader) (Natsu's mod loader, our first mod loader, written in C++ and squirrel, named after the author Natsu) to C#.
+The idea is the same as the old multiplayer plugin and NML: injecting a native dll into the game process and modify the assembly code on the run.
 AML features an easy-to-use C# API and strong native and squirrel script modification functions.
 It significantly accelerates the developement of new plugins that requires a large amount of modification of native codes.

 ### Some projects that use AML:
 **BP multiplayer plugin.** Using a specially improved communication protocol, it gives 2 times network delay tolerance compared with the old multiplayer plugin.
 It allows someone at the other side of the earth to play with friends in the other side with over 200 ms ping with little penalty in game experience.